 Car insurance for young drivers is notoriously expensive – find out why and what you can do to lessen the blow

-And with insurers no longer able to take gender into account when calculating car insurance premiums, the cost is only heading in one direction during 2013.
+And with insurers no longer able to take gender into account when calculating car insurance premiums, the cost of new driver insurance is only heading in one direction during 2013.

 Why is young persons car insurance so expensive?

-The main reason premiums for young drivers are so expensive is down to risk – statistics show that young drivers are far more likely to be involved in accidents than drivers over the age of 25, with insurance premiums calculated to reflect the stats.
+The main reason car insurance for young drivers is so expensive is risk – statistics show that young drivers are far more likely to be involved in accidents than drivers over the age of 25, with insurance premiums calculated to reflect the stats.

 AA research shows that one in eight British drivers is aged 25 and under, with a quarter of all drivers involved in serious traffic collisions within this age group.

 As well as being more likely to have an accident, young and new drivers often have to pay more for their car insurance because they haven’t had the chance to build up a no claims bonus over time.